2 Staal Twice-Smoked Duck Breasts

 6. Serve risotto on warm plates top with sliced smoked duck and garnish with shaved parmesan, a drizzle of olive or truffle oil and finely chopped herbs.

-This photo is courtesy of Luv-A-Duck, and the recipe is adapted from their own recipe.Back to recipes
+This recipe is adapted from Luv-A-Duck.Back to recipes